NithinBabuEE/Eye--Tracking-using-OpenCV/README.md

 # Eye--Tracking-Using-OpenCV
+This was an program to be used in a portable peripheral vision tester.
+This was part of a project under the Electronics Club, CFI, IIT Madras.
 This contains python codes for eye-tracking using the OpenCV package using python.
-This was part of a project under the Electronics Club, CFI, IIT Madras.